 Pemphigus is an autoimmune disorder.
 The immune system produces antibodies against specific proteins in the skin and mucus membranes.
 These antibodies break the bonds between skin cells.
 This leads to the formation of a blister.
 The exact cause is unknown.

 - A medicine called penicillamine, which removes certain materials from the blood (chelating agent)

 - Blood pressure medicines called ACE inhibitors

 Pemphigus is uncommon.
-It almost always occurs in middle-aged or older people.
+It most often occurs in middle-aged or older people.

 About 50% of people with this condition first develop painful blisters and sores in the mouth, followed by skin blisters.
 Skin sores may come and go.